AnusreeRakhi/anusreerakhi.github.io/index.md

     <p class="item-title">Mastercard | Applied AI Scientist</p>
     <div class="item-meta">New York, NY | Sep 2024 to Dec 2024</div>
     <ul>
       <li>Delivered a Web Scraping and Text Only Ingestion Pipeline For 10,000 URLs Using BeautifulSoup Batching With Selenium Fallback</li>
-<li>Optimized Multilingual Translation By Benchmarking 6 Translators Across 35 Languages and Productionizing the Best Performing Translator, Reducing End To End Processing From 4 Weeks To 3 Hours</li>
+      <li>Optimized Multilingual Translation By Benchmarking 6 Translators Across 35 Languages and Productionized the Best Performing Translator, Reducing End To End Processing From 4 Weeks To 3 Hours</li>
       <li>Enabled Cost Efficient Website Categorization Using LLMs, Evaluated Keywords With Synonym Aware Precision@3 Against a Human Annotated Dataset, Lowering Run Costs From $46 To $2.30 Per 10,000 URLs and Achieving Approximately 16 To 20 Minutes Runtime With Concurrency</li>
     </ul>
   </div>